 Our snowbirds migrated back north for the summer.
 This means we will settle into our summer routine here in Florida.
 We’ll have a little less traffic on the roads, shorter wait times at restaurants, get home projects completed, and more nights eating in at home.
 We sure miss them when their gone, but we get to look forward to all the new things we can do in the fall and winter with them when the “season” starts again here on the Gulf Coast.

 Over the past few years we have said a lot of final goodbyes that changed our familial status.
 I lost my last grandparent and both my in-laws.
 Does that mean I am no longer a granddaughter or daughter-in-law?
 I don’t know the answer to that.
-However, we are also preparing to say hello as one of Jeff’s kids makes us grandparents for the first time.
+However, we are also preparing to say hello as one of my husband’s kids makes us grandparents for the first time.
 We are experiencing the circle of life in real life, not just by watching The Lion King.
 The “goodbyes” were sad, but this “hello” is so exciting and full of hope!

 There is constant change at Disney.
 99% of it is great – we love new lands and restaurants.
 Over the past few years they have added a new Fantasyland to Magic Kingdom and Pandora to Animal Kingdom.
 We are anxiously awaiting the arrival of Toy Story Land in two months and Star Wars Land next summer at Hollywood Studios.
 Of course, this means we do lose some favorite rides and restaurants to make room for the new lands, but overall it pays off tenfold.
 For example, we were so sad to see one of our favorite coffee shops close in Hollywood Studios, but now it is perhaps our #1 go-to location on property – the Baseline Tap House, and the new Seven Dwarfs mine ride in Magic Kingdom is amazing!
 As you can see from the pictures below we love these changes!